bishy999/go-powerdns/README.md

 # go-powerdns

-go-powerdns is a Go client library for accessing the PowerDNS API.
+go-powerdns is a Go client for accessing the PowerDNS API.

-This client initially just has the ability to add a records to a specific zone and was done primarily for use with Jenkins.
+This client initially just has the ability to add and delete A records to/from a specific zone and was done primarily for use with Jenkins.

 You can view the PowerDNS Http API docs here: [https://doc.powerdns.com/authoritative/http-api/index.html](https://doc.powerdns.com/authoritative/http-api/index.html)